 - Becoming the Mask: Madellaine, who initially is friendly to Quasi only to find out information, but comes to love him after he treats her with genuine respect and affection.

 - Big Brother Instinct: Quasimodo towards Zephyr.
 While he is already friendly to kids, this kid in particular is his honorary nephew.

 - The Big Damn Kiss: Quasimodo and Madellaine share one at the end of the film, after declaring their love for one another.

 - Broken Aesop:

 - The message from the original, and in the sequel, is supposed to be that you can't judge by appearances and true beauty is on the inside.
-Unfortunately it is distorted by the way that Quasimodo not only falls in love with the beautiful Madellaine, but she also goes through a rather formulaic HeelFace Turn, and the villain Sarousch is not really all that handsome to the viewer, despite his own vanity, meaning that the viewers get a solid Beauty Equals Goodness message instead.
+Unfortunately, it is distorted by the way that Quasimodo not only falls in love with the beautiful Madellaine, but she also goes through a rather formulaic HeelFace Turn, and the villain Sarousch is not really all that handsome to the viewer, despite his own vanity, meaning that the viewers get a solid Beauty = Goodness message instead.

-- One of the movie's other messages, that prejudice is wrong, is also broken.
+- One of the other messages, that prejudice is wrong, is also broken.
 Pheobus is portrayed as being in the wrong for his prejudice against carnies, and he says that he was wrong at the end.
-But he wasn't wrong; the carnies really were stealing from people, and Madellaine was the exception, so his suspicious were entirely justified!
+But he wasn't wrong; the carnies really were stealing from people, and Madellaine was the only exception, so his suspicious were entirely justified!

 - Chekhov's Skill: Madellaine's tightrope walking.
 Early on she confides to Quasi that she wants to learn it, and he encourages her.
 At the end, she pulls it off to save Zephyr.